EricDriussi/co-author/README.md

 When working within a team, it's useful to know who to ask when struggling with a piece of code.

-Git blame is awesome, but only the committer is mentioned.
+Git blame is great, but it only mentions the committer, which is only part of the story when pair/mob programming.

-This is a shame since we often are (should be) working with others.
-It helps to know who else was involved (maybe the committer is not available at the moment).
+It helps to know who else was involved (maybe the committer is busy or left the company long ago)

 There are plenty of editor plugins that follow [GitHub's guidelines](https://docs.github.com/en/enterprise-cloud@latest/pull-requests/committing-changes-to-your-project/creating-and-editing-commits/creating-a-commit-with-multiple-authors#creating-co-authored-commits-on-the-command-line) for co-authoring commits.